 - Electrical generation facilities

-- Students wishing to pursue continuing education in the CNC area are encouraged to apply for entrance into the second year of the NBCC Machining program
+- After graduation, if you choose to continue your CNC training, you may apply for entrance into the second year of the NBCC Machining program

 The National Occupational Classification (NOC) is the nationally accepted reference on occupations in Canada.
 It organizes over 40,000 job titles into 500 occupational group descriptions.
 It is used daily by thousands of people to compile, analyze and communicate information about occupations, and to understand the jobs found throughout Canada’s labour market.
 This program provides skills training that falls within the duties described in the following: NOC 7231.